emystein/python-lyrics-merger/README.md

 # LyricsMixer
 Mix pairs of song lyrics into a new text.
-It uses [lyricwikia](https://github.com/enricobacis/lyricwikia) to retrieve lyrics from Wikia.
+It uses [azlyrics](https://github.com/adhorrig/azlyrics) and [azapi](https://github.com/elmoiv/azapi) to retrieve lyrics from [AZLyrics](https://www.azlyrics.com/).

 Run tests with `pipenv run pytest -v`.